TritonDataCenter/smartos-live/src/vm/man/vmadm.1m.md

         create: yes
         update: yes

+    nics.*.allowed_ips:

+        This sets additional IP addresses from which this nic is allowed to send traffic, in addition to the IPs in the ip and vrrp_primary_ip properties (if set).

+        type: array (of IP addresses)
+        vmtype: OS,KVM
+        listable: yes (see above)
+        create: yes
+        update: yes

     nics.*.dhcp_server:

         With this property set to true, this VM will be able to operate as a